Technical SEO + editorial automation

 How it works

-Audit, fix, architect, build, measure.
 Every phase produces a concrete artifact the team can operate from.

 - 1AuditCrawl the site, map the existing content, identify technical blockers and content gaps.
 Write up priorities.

-- 2FixFix the technical layer first — it is cheap and it compounds.
+- 2FixFix the technical layer first — it is cheap and compounds.
 Sitemaps, structured data, Core Web Vitals, broken crawl paths.

 - 3ArchitectDesign the content architecture: topic clusters, internal linking, page templates, and the hierarchy that holds them together.